-The project is designed as a "lean" field programme to be conducted annually by 2-4 persons in 21-30 days.
-Small boats are used to navigate the fjords between camp sites, from where the field teams hike to the selected standard monitoring sites spanning the coastal and inland areas (see map, right).
+The project is designed as a "lean" field programme to be conducted annually by 2-4 persons in about 3 weeks.
+Small boats are used to navigate the fjords between camp sites, from where the field team(s) hike to the selected standard monitoring sites spanning the coastal and inland areas (see map, right).